RossKhelemsky/RossKhelemsky.github.io/_posts/2023-07-25-Gas-tax-welfare-analysis-with-multiple-linear-regression.md

 Appendix A: Deriving the OLS estimators analytically

 I am trying to fit a linear model to the data.
-This means that I'm trying to predict a given level of G for a given level of P\_G\_R and I\_R. \\
+This means that I'm trying to predict a given level of G for a given level of P_G_R and I_R. \\

-This is done by formulating the relationship between a 22x1 vector of observations of the dependent variable $\vec{y}$ (monthly gas consumption for the 22 time periods measured in the dataset from 1984-2005) as a multiplication of a 22x3 matrix $\mathbf{X}$ (with the first column being all 1s to represent the constant term, and the second 2 columns filled with observations of the independent variables, P\_G\_R and I\_R) multiplied by a 3x1 vector of OLS estimators $\vec{\beta}$ and added to a 22x1 vector of errors for each prediction.
+This is done by formulating the relationship between a 22x1 vector of observations of the dependent variable y (monthly gas consumption for the 22 time periods measured in the dataset from 1984-2005) as a multiplication of a 22x3 matrix \textbf{X} (with the first column being all 1s to represent the constant term, and the second 2 columns filled with observations of the independent variables, P_G_R and I_R) multiplied by a 3x1 vector of OLS estimators β and added to a 22x1 vector of errors for each prediction.

 This is of the form: